|

 cement stucco and make it more flexible.
 This allows application in a thinner coating

-which saves time and material.
+improves system and building performance.
 The entire modern EIFS system consists of a

 moisture barrier (usually), the foam insulation, the plastic-cement basecoat,